xiaoyang-sde/knowledge-base/docs/operating-systems/05-persistence.md

 The section describes the implementation details of **vsfs** (very simple file system).
 The vsfs partitions the disk into multiple fixed-size blocks.

-- Super block: The block that contains information about the file system (e.g. the number of inodes and data blocks)
+- Superblock: The block that contains information about the file system (e.g. the number of inodes and data blocks)
 - Inode bitmap: The bitmap that indicates whether the corresponding inode is free (0) or in-use (1)
 - Data bitmap: The bitmap that indicates whether the corresponding data block is free (0) or in-use (1)
 - Inode table: The list of on-disk inodes